When your phone buzzes so many times that you think you’re getting a phone call, only to realize it’s a string of

 8 “How can I best support you?”

 The best way to support someone isn’t always obvious.
 Asking them how they’d like to be supported gives them an opportunity to suggest something effective.
-If they don’t know what kind of support they need, Given says you should try offering a suggestion and asking them if that would work for them.
-“If I were in your shoes, I’d really want someone to just get coffee with me and talk.
+If they don’t know what kind of support they need, Given suggests offering an idea and asking them if that would work for them.
+Try something like: “If I were in your shoes, I’d really want someone to just get coffee with me and talk.
 Would that be helpful right now?”

 9 “If I were you and had experienced that, I’d be feeling exactly the same way.”

 Helping someone feel like their reaction to a situation is justified is a powerful way to connect with them.
 “You might not be able to actually ‘do’ anything to help a friend,” Given tells Bustle, “but helping them feel like they’re not defective for how they are handling hardship can go a long way in helping someone feel supported and bolstering their confidence.”

 10 “You can share as much or as little as you want.”

 Some people might feel overwhelmed and incapable of sharing too many details.
 Alternatively, some people might be worried about over-sharing or burdening someone with their feelings.
 “Giving someone permission to decide what they share is a way of demonstrating open-heartedness to them while also empowering them ... which can be very healing, especially if what they’re going through makes them feel powerless or out of control,” Given tells Bustle.